Cascais-Portugal.com

 The Praia da Ribeira is the central beach of Cascais, overlooking the fishing harbour and the fort.
 Historically, fishing boats were pulled onto the beach, and it is still frequently referred to as Praia dos Pescadores (fishermen's beach).

-As this beach is in the centre of town, beachgoers may feel that they are being constantly gazed over, due to the constant stream of day-trippers wandering past the beach.
+As this beach is in the centre of town, beachgoers may feel they are being constantly watched, due to the steady stream of day-trippers wandering past.
+My wife does not like sunbathing here for this reason.

 The Praia da Ribeira lies at the heart of Cascais